 Congratulations!
 You’ve made a deal!
 Time to collect your prize pony car and ride off into the sunset, right?
 Not so fast.
 There are a few final details to take care of.

 If you’re buying from a private seller, download a bill of sale for Utah or Idaho.
 Get any promises made by the dealer or private seller in writing.
 And be sure to ask for copies of service or repair records pertaining to the vehicle.
-Execute the required documents and report the sale to the Division of Motor Vehicles.
+Document with KSL Confidence — a service which allows you to securely sign and execute all of the required paperwork electronically — will soon be available.
+For now, however, you’ll need to execute the required documents and report the sale to the Division of Motor Vehicles yourself.

 The dealership will take care of all of the paperwork for you.
 But don’t sign your life away without reading the contracts carefully.
 You may want to opt for additional services beyond the warranty coverage — many are excellent values.
 If the upgrades aren’t part of your budget, however, be prepared to decline them.